-Consider other factors that have affected specifically the SMT market such as the supply chain challenges of components such as surface mount device (SMD), multilayer ceramic capacitors (MLCCs) and SMD resistors.
+Consider other factors that have affected specifically the SMT market such as the supply chain challenges of components like surface mount device (SMD), multilayer ceramic capacitors (MLCCs) and SMD resistors.

 It sometimes sounds quite repetitive to hear the words “…order today because lead times are long and you could be waiting a while”, or words to that effect.
 However, given we find ourselves in quite a unique situation (taking-into-account everything above), it is true.
 Capital SMT equipment is taking months to find its way to the organisations looking to grow their in-house capability.
-Ensuring you incorporate this into your implementation plan is critical to ensure you don’t find yourselves over promising.
+Ensuring you incorporate this into your implementation plan is critical to make certain you don’t find yourself overpromising.

 For the last couple of years there has been quite a bit of content floating around based on Industry 4.0, Big Data, automation with multiple systems and supply chains, with the intelligence of software solutions and platforms such as ERPs and MESs driving full integration.
 Everyone is doing some of this to one extent or another, and as inhouse capabilities progress and requirements for faster turnaround times with tighter tolerances become the ‘norm’, businesses that are leveraging this technology are increasing tenfold.